algorithmica-org/en/eytzinger.md

 }
 ```

-Despite being recursive, this is actually a really fast implementation as all read accesses are sequential.
+Despite being recursive, this is actually a really fast implementation as all memory reads are sequential.

 Note that the first element is left unfilled and the whole array is essencially 1-shifted.
 This will actually turn out to be a huge performance booster.

 ## Binary search implementation

 We can now descend this array using only indices: we just start with $k=1$ and execute $k := 2k$ if we need to go left and $k := 2k + 1$ if we need to go right.
-We don't even need to store and recalculate binary search boundaries, which is another selling point.
+We don't even need to store and recalculate binary search boundaries anymore.

 The only problem arises when we need to restore the index of the resulting element, as $k$ may end up not pointing to a leaf node.
 Here is an example of how that can happen: